project-rainstorm/rainstorm/README.md

 Log back in as the default user `drop` with password `drop`.

-Or with the user/password you set in `config.yml`
+Or log in with the user/password you set in `config.yml`

+The cloned repository has been moved to the new user's home directory.

 ## Development Setup